masonmedia-projects/warren-yen-portfolio/Readme.md

 ### Resume

 Put your CV file in the root folder.
 In the `nav` find the `Resume` link and paste in the url (i.e. `src="/warren_yen_cv.pdf"`).

+### License

+Copyright 2020 Andrew Mason and Warren Yen.
+Please see `License.md` file for license information.